 Is a system of bonus pay compatible with a fair system of rewards?

 What is Corporate (Social) Responsibility and to whom is such responsibility owed?

 Does justice require equal pay for equal work?

 Can deception in the workplace or in professional life ever be justified?

 When, if ever, would a professional be justified in breaching a client's confidentiality?

 There’s no formal deadline for applications, but you should aim to submit your completed application as early in the year as possible.
 This will allow you time to organise your visa and transport arrangements (if relevant) and also meet the deadlines for any funding opportunities you pursue.

 If we're interested in making you an offer to study with us, we'll invite you to an interview.
-This will be either in person if you'll be coming to Leeds to study, or over Skype or a similar platform if you'll be studying through distance learning.
+This will be either in person if you'll be coming to Leeds to study, or over Skype or a similar platform if you'll be studying through online learning.